 - WGISS Data Stewardship Reference Model White Paper

 - CEOS Persistent Identifier Best Practice

 - Generic Earth Observation Data Set Consolidation Process

 - Long-Term Preservation of Earth Observation Space Data: Glossary of Acronyms and Terms

-- Associated Knowledge Preservation Best Practices
+- CEOS Technical Content and Associated Information Preservation Best Practice

 Please feel free to contact the Data Stewardship Interest Group point of contact, Mirko Albani, with any comments or questions about the group and its activities.